susan-davis/stellar-core/README.md

 `maneuvering.dg` -- implements moving ships around to various destinations in a quadrant

-sensors.dg -- implements short and long range sensors, and the quadrant map, along t
+`sensors.dg` -- implements short and long range sensors, and the quadrant map, along the lines of the classic STARTREK game from the 1970s

 `time.dg` -- implements time, timekeeping, formatted output, and related functions